vaiorabbit/everyday_use_kanji/README.md

 # Everyday use kanji #

 *   Created : 2020-05-16
-*   Last modified : 2021-06-27
+*   Last modified : 2023-01-08

 ## Features ##

 *   Provides lists of everyday use kanji characters
-*   Sourced from the database of Information-technology Promotion Agency Japan (A relatied organization of Japanese Ministry of Economy, Trade and Industry)
+*   Sourced from official information provided by the government agencies of Japan

 ## Contents ##